jonataslaw/getx/README.md

 ### More details about state management

 **See an more in-depth explanation of state management [here](./documentation/en_US/state_management.md).
-There you will see more examples and also the difference between the simple stage manager and the reactive state manager**
+There you will see more examples and also the difference between the simple state manager and the reactive state manager**

 You will get a good idea of GetX power.